tuananh/tuananh/README.md

 ## Projects

+- [apkbuild](https://github.com/tuananh/apkbuild): An example how to build a custom BuildKit frontend so that we can use BuildKit to build Alpine packages.
 - [camaro](https://github.com/tuananh/camaro): Transform XML to JSON using custom XPath template.
 Focus on performance.
 - [hyper-mcp](https://github.com/tuananh/hyper-mcp): A Model Context Protocol (MCP) server with a plugin system powered by WebAssembly & OCI registry.
 I've moved on from this and transfer it to [joseph-wortmann](https://github.com/joseph-wortmann) now.
 - [helm-oci-proxy](https://github.com/tuananh/helm-oci-proxy): Turn any legacy Helm repo into OCI Helm repo.